Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Troubleshooting.md

 Before you begin troubleshooting problems, always follow the necessary precautions to protect data on a computer.
 Some repairs, such as replacing a hard drive or reinstalling an operating system, might put the data on the computer at risk.
 Make sure you do everything possible to prevent data loss while attempting repairs.
 If your work results in data loss for the user, you or your company could be held liable.

 ## Data Backup
-A data backup is a copy of the data on a computer hard drive that is saved to another storage device or to cloud storage.
+A copy of the data on a computer hard drive that is saved to another storage device or to cloud storage.
 Cloud storage is online storage that is accessed via the internet.
 In an organization, backups may be performed on a daily, weekly, or monthly basis.

 If you are unsure that a backup has been done, do not attempt any troubleshooting activities until you check with the user.
 Here is a list of items to verify with the user that a backup has been performed:
 - Date of the last backup